 Throughout a successful career in both law and the National Football League, Carmen also served as President and CEO of the Cleveland Browns, was involved with early developments on building a football stadium in Los Angeles and more recently was inducted into the Bay Area Sports Hall of Fame in 2017.

-It is no surprise then that they gravitated toward the Napa Valley.
+It is no surprise then that they gravitated toward Napa Valley.
 When looking to purchase land here, they examined numerous properties before deciding on a specific site in Yountville.
-The Policy Vineyard is 14 acres of which 10 acres are planted to vine – almost entirely to four Cabernet Sauvignon clones but also with a very tiny block of Cabernet Franc.
+Their former property, still known as the Policy Vineyard is 14 acres of which 10 acres are planted to vine – almost entirely to four Cabernet Sauvignon clones but also with a very tiny block of Cabernet Franc.
 Incidentally their property used to be owned by Peter Mondavi (Charles Krug).
-The vineyard was planted from scratch in 2003, allowing full control including vineyard layout, variety, roostock and clonal selections.
+The vineyard was planted from scratch in 2003, allowing full control including vineyard layout, variety, rootstock and clonal selections.
 A nearby knoll helps create a microclimate unique to their particular vineyard.

 Jim Barbour (Vineyard Manager)